False Statements and Fraudulent Debt Collection

 Gerald E Moore and Worldwide Assets' (WWA) use of NAF

 arbitrations.
-We recently (May, 2009)
+We

 brought litigation against